dmbarbour/glas/docs/GlasApps.md

 The big idea for [glas GUI](GlasGUI.md) is that users participate in transactions through reflection on a user agent.
 That is, users can see data and queries presented to the user agent, and adjust how the agent responds to queries on their behalf.
 This combines nicely with live coding, but in conventional cases the response to a query can be modeled as a variable bound to a toggle, text-box, or slider.

+Analogous to `sys.refl.http` a runtime could define `sys.refl.gui` to provide a generic debug interface.
+The application 'gui' method could route some requests to this location based on navigation vars.

 Anyhow, this will be difficult to implement efficiently before the glas system matures, and is adequately substituted by HTTP interface in the short term.
 So, I don't plan to develop GUI until later.

-*Aside:* Analogous to `sys.refl.http` a runtime could define `sys.refl.gui` to provide a generic debugger interface.
-The application 'gui' method could route some requests here based on navigation vars.

 ## Non-Deterministic Choice